stefanospin7/video_converter/README.md

 This is the fourth update to the app, introducing numerous improvements and new features, including:

 1. **arm64 support**: The app now works on ARM-based Linux systems in addition to amd64.
-2. **User preferences**: Added options for dark mode and light mode, as well as an option to mute the app.
+2. **User preferences**: Added options for dark mode and light mode.
-3. **Sound feedback**: Added sound effects to provide better feedback to the user.
-4. **General code improvements**: Enhanced performance and stability.
+3. **General code improvements**: Enhanced performance and stability.